MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/make-bulk-changes-to-a-dao-recordset.md

 ---
-title: Make Bulk Changes to a DAO Recordset ms.prod: access ms.assetid: b66c857a-42ed-15c9-e01d-99c451651f3b ms.date: 06/08/2017
+title: Make bulk changes to a DAO Recordset ms.prod: access ms.assetid: b66c857a-42ed-15c9-e01d-99c451651f3b ms.date: 09/21/2018
 ---

-# Make Bulk Changes to a DAO Recordset
+# Make bulk changes to a DAO Recordset

 After you have created a table-type or dynaset-type **[Recordset](../../../api/overview/Access.md)** object, you can change, delete, or add new records.
 You cannot change, delete, or add records to a snapshot-type or forward-only-type **Recordset** object.

 Many of the changes you may otherwise perform in a loop can be done more efficiently with an update or delete query using SQL.
 The following example creates a **[QueryDef](../../../api/overview/Access.md)** object to update the Employees table and then runs the query.

 ```vb
 Dim dbsNorthwind As DAO.Database